YouTube Ads vs. Facebook Ads vs. TikTok Ads

 YouTube Ads

-Similarly, the most-used search engine in the world is Google, and the second most-used search engine in the world is YouTube (which is, of course, owned by Google).
-YouTube boasts over 2 billion monthly users who, collectively, watch more than a billion hours of video every day.
+Here’s a fun fact about ice hockey: the fastest player to reach 1,000 points was Wayne Gretzky.
+The second fastest was also Wayne Gretzky.
+Similarly, the world’s most-used search engine is Google, and the second most-used is YouTube (owned by Google).
+As of 2026, YouTube boasts over 2 billion monthly users who collectively watch more than a billion hours of video every day.

 TikTok Ads

-With over 1 billion monthly active users, TikTok’s short-form video format has proved extremely successful, and has led to YouTube and Meta following suit with platforms like YouTube Shorts and Instagram Reels.
+TikTok is the newest of the three platforms, yet it has experienced meteoric growth, especially among younger audiences.
+With over 1 billion monthly active users as of 2026, its short-form video format has proven extremely successful, prompting YouTube and Meta to launch YouTube Shorts and Instagram Reels.

 YouTube Ads vs. Facebook Ads vs. TikTok Ads: Format Options